alsosprachben/mnvkd/interfaces.md

 - `vk_send(there, send_ft_ptr, send_msg)`: use specified future to send specified message to specified coroutine -- don't wait for a response

 #### Thread Creation
+- `vk_child(there, vk_func)`: create a new child coroutine thread in the current process heap
-- `vk_go(there, vk_func, send_ft_ptr, send_msg`: create a new child coroutine thread in the current process heap, schedule it to run with a message waiting for it
+- `vk_go(there, vk_func, send_ft_ptr, send_msg)`: create a new child coroutine thread in the current process heap, schedule it to run with a message waiting for it
 - `vk_go_pipeline(there, vk_func, send_ft_ptr, send_msg)`: create a new child coroutine thread in the current process heap, schedule it to run with a message waiting for it, but also connect the caller's `stdout` to the child's `stdin`
 - `vk_spawn(there, vk_func, send_ft_ptr, send_msg, recv_ft_ptr, recv_msg)`: create a new child coroutine thread in the current process heap, schedule it to run with a message waiting or  sending for it, but also yield and wait for a reply from the child